The Trusted Traveller

 5. Be Flexible

 In just about everything we do in life, being flexible will see you saving money.
+So this trick to get cheap flights is all about being as flexible as possible, without compromising other parts of your trip to help you save money.

 When booking flights you can save by being flexible with the dates you travel and even with the airport you fly into.
 Also considering flights with lay-overs or multiple stops could save you hundreds of dollars.
 The more flexible you can be the cheaper your flights will be.

-On my trip to Canada, I originally wanted to fly direct from Sydney to Vancouver.
 However, once I researched flight prices, I found that stopping over in LA was going to save me a massive $1,200.
 The direct flight was $2,200 and I ended up paying just under $1,000 by choosing to stopover route.

 But remember that sometimes it isn’t always worth it to be flexible.
 If having more quality time in your destination is the most important thing then a flight with multiple stops that takes half a day longer might not be right for you.
+You always need to weigh up your options, just like I did.

 6. Browse Incognito